Lobbyist Tim Meenan

 HB73 by Representative Fetterhoff passed its first of three committees last week and will be up next in House PreK-12 Appropriations Subcommittee.

 SB770 Workforce Education by Senator Hutson promotes career eduation and readiness opportunities for students in public school.
 On April 17th this bill was amended to included language stating that beginning with the 2019-2020 school year, all school districts must offer a financial literacy course consisting of at least one-half credit as an elective.
 This language is in the spirit of what HB73 and SB 114 were working towards, however in this bill it is optional for a student and not a required course.
 This bill has passed all three committees of reference and is headed to the Senate floor.
-It's House companion, HB 7071, has also passed all of its committees and is headed to the floor.
+It's House companion, HB 7071, has also passed all of its committees and passed off the House floor last week.

 3. DEPARTMENT OF FINANCIAL SERVICE SB1704/HB1393